rahulrajeev5/Kaggle-bulldozer-price-project/README.md

 #Kaggle-bulldozer-price-project
-Predicting the future bulldozer price using machine learning(Random Forest Classifier) from KAGGLE COMPETITION.
+Predicting the future bulldozer price using machine learning(Random Forest Regressor) from KAGGLE COMPETITION.